Anequit/win-optimizer/README.md

 This tool optimizes windows to it's fullest potential for gaming, disables windows telemetry and data collection, disables auto updating and disables the update restart prompt.
 It also optimizes the network configuration behind the scenes to give you more bandwidth in gaming.
 This tool can also install a suite of software for you, so you don't have to spend 20 minutes downloading and installing from 15 different websites.
 Finally, it also activates windows 10/11 pro, so you don't need to deal with the limitations of home edition.

-## What if I don't like the software it installs?
+## How do I add software that I want installed?
-You can override the defaults by following the the short guide below.
+You can add software by following the short guide below.

 1. Create a `software.txt` file in the same directory as the tool.